The best reviews happen when everyone's pointing at the same thing at the same time.

 The studio ritual we were trying to hold onto is specific and physical.
 Multiple people, one surface, real-time attention.
 Somebody points and everybody looks.
 Somebody moves a card and everybody sees it move.
 Somebody moves a certain way and the meaning is visible before they've said a word about it.
 That's the loop.

-When that loop goes async, something dies.
+When that goes asynchronous, something dies.
 Not the work, necessarily, the work still gets done.
 What dies is the compounding.
 The thing where one person's half-idea triggers somebody else's better idea triggers a third person's reframe, all in thirty seconds.
 It's hard to compound across a three-day comment thread.
-By the time the reply lands, the moment that would have made it matter is gone.

 Real-time wasn't a feature we added.
-It was the thing we brought with us from the physical world.
+It was the thing we brought with us from the real world.

 The pin-up wall was never about the pins.
 It was about everybody being in the room.